Covid 19 Delta outbreak: Auckland hair salons reopen for first time in three months - NZ Herald

 The Hedzabove hair salon owner in Kohimarama in Auckland's inner east opened his doors at 7am today, one among hundreds of city hairdressers reopening for the first time since the latest Delta Covid outbreak hit New Zealand on August 17.

+Today marks 100 days since Auckland was plunged back into lockdown on August 17.

-The long weeks in lockdown has left Aucklanders with no chance of a trim, colouring or style.
+The long weeks have left Aucklanders with no chance of a trim, colouring or style.

 That has raised fears mullets, such as the Billy Ray Cyrus, the David Bowie and Jean-Claude Van Damme, may be out there.